bkntr/brainways/docs/getting_started.md

 ### Cell detection

+!!! tip
+    To get satisfactory cell detection results, it is highly recommended to train a custom StarDist model on data from your experiment.
+Instructions detailing how to do it can be [found here](./cell_detection.md).

+!!! tip
+    If you intend to use Cell Detection features in Brainways, it is highly recommended to install brainways with GPU support.
+To do this, first install TensorFlow with GPU support before installing brainways.
+Please refer to the [TensorFlow](https://www.tensorflow.org/install/pip) website for detailed instructions, then proceed with brainways installation.

 Active cells can be detected for each image using the [StarDist](https://github.com/stardist/stardist) cell detection algorithm.
 Because cell detection is performed on the full resolution images and can take a significant amount of time, detections can be run on a small preview crop to make sure that it works properly.
 To run cell detection on a preview crop, double-click on the relevant area in your image, and then click on the "Run on preview" button.
-If the detections are not satisfactory, the image normalization parameters can be adjusted to achieve better results.
+If the detections are not satisfactory, it is recommended to train your own model following [these instructions](./cell_detection.md).
+Image normalization parameters can be adjusted to try and achieve better results with the default StarDist pretrained model, but in our experience, it is very difficult to achieve good results without training a custom model on our data.

 The "unique" check box can be used to determine whether the adjusted normalization parameters will be used only for this image or for the whole project:
 * If the "unique" checkbox is ticked, the parameters will only be used for this image.
 * If the "unique" checkbox is not ticked, the parameters will be used for the whole project.

+After verifying the cell detection algorithm works well, run the cell detector for the entire project by clicking the "Run Cell Detector" button.
+Note that it may take a few hours for a big project.

 ![Cell detection](./assets/cell-detection.jpg)

+### Outputs

+#### Export Excel with Cell Density per Region

+Brainways allows you to export cell density data for each brain region and animal to an Excel file.
+Follow the steps below:

+1. **Open the Calculate Results Dialog:**
+   - Navigate to the `Analysis` section and click the `Calculate results` button.

+2. **Configure Calculation Options:**
+   - In the calculation dialog, you will need to specify the following options:
+     - **Min Structure Square Area (μm):** Minimum area (in µm²) for regions to be included in the excel.
+     - **Cells Per Square Area (μm):** Excel will output cell density per square area (raw cell counts will also be provided).
+     - **Min Cell Area (μm):** Filter out detected cells with area smaller than this value.
+     - **Max Cell Area (μm):** Filter out detected cells with area larger than this value.
+     - **Excel Mode:** Select the mode for the Excel output.
+Options include:
+       - `Row per Subject`: One row per subject.
+       - `Row per Slice`: One row per slice image.

+3. **Calculate Results:**
+   - After configuring the options, click the `OK` button to start the calculation process.
+A progress bar will indicate the status of the calculation.

+4. **Verify Exported Files:**
+   - Once the calculation is complete, navigate to the specified output directory to find the exported Excel file.
+The file will contain cell density data for each brain region and animal.

+#### Export Registered Annotation Masks

+The Export Registered Annotation Masks feature allows you to export the registered annotations of your brain slices to various file formats.
+Follow the steps below to use this feature:

+1. **Open the Export Dialog:**
+   - Navigate to the `Analysis` section and click the `Export Registered Annotation Masks` button.

+2. **Configure Export Options:**
+   - In the export dialog, you will need to specify the following options:
+     - **Output Directory:** The directory where the registered annotation masks will be saved.
+     - **Slice Selection:** Choose which slices to export.
+Options include:
+       - `Current Slice`: Export the currently selected slice.
+       - `Current Subject`: Export all slices of the currently selected subject.
+       - `All Subjects`: Export all slices of all subjects in the project.
+     - **File Format:** Select the file format for the exported masks.
+Supported formats include:
+       - `CSV`
+       - `NPZ`
+       - `MAT`

+3. **Export the Masks:**
+   - After configuring the options, click the `OK` button to start the export process.
+A progress bar will indicate the status of the export.

+4. **Verify Exported Files:**
+   - Once the export is complete, navigate to the specified output directory to find the exported files.
+Each file will be named according to the slice image name and saved in the chosen format.

 ### Analysis